 In the first year after graduating, Sanderson was appointed to serve as a Special Pioneer on Newfoundland, Canada.
 He later served as a substitute Circuit Overseer before joining the Canada Bethel family in February 1997, age 32.

 By November 2000, Sanderson had been transferred to the Hospital Information Services department at the United States branch.
-During his time in this position, according to a Marvin Shilmer Blog article, Sanderson is said to have responded to a question about the number of fatalities among Witnesses who have refused blood transfusions by saying that it was difficult to estimate such a figure.
-However, another article on the same blog estimates the figure to be somewhere in the region of 50,000 deaths based on an extrapolation of Witness mortality figures from New Zealand.
+During his time in this position, Sanderson is said to have responded to a question about the number of fatalities among Witnesses who have refused blood transfusions by saying that it was difficult to estimate such a figure.
+However, an extrapolation of hospital figures related to Witness mortality from New Zealand indicates that Witness deaths from the blood doctrine could be as high as 50,000.

 Sanderson later moved on to the Service Desk before attending the School for Branch Committee Members in September 2008, whereupon he was appointed as a member of the Philippines Branch Committee.
 Finally, in September 2010, Sanderson was asked to return to the United States branch where he served as a helper to the Service Committee of the Governing Body for two years prior to his appointment to the Governing Body.